AweResume/Chersophyte.github.io/index.md

 Previously, I was a research intern working at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/" target="_blank">Microsoft Research Asia</a>, Machine Learning Group, and collaborated with <a href="https://sites.google.com/site/jiangbianhome/" target="_blank">Jiang Bian</a> and Jia Zhang.
 We built an end-to-end platform supporting various multi-agent scenarios and popular distributed multi-agent reinforcement learning (MARL) algorithm training.
 Our platform will be open-sourced by Microsoft soon.

 <br />
 My research interests focus on, but not limited to Reinforcement Learning, Multi-Agent Interaction, Meta Learning, and Optimization.
 I enjoy exploring theoretical understandings of model-free reinforcement learning and proposing approaches to solve agent interaction problem in multi-agent systems.
-I am also interested in machine learning system.
+I am also interested in distributed machine learning system.

 <br />

-As a Ph.D. applicant this year, I'm looking forward to potential collaboration and position.
+As a Ph.D. applicant this year, I'm looking forward to potential collaborations and positions.
 Feel free to contact me with E-mail if you have an interest in my research.